Introduction to P90x Yoga

 Chair / Chair with Prayer Twist

 Bend your hips and knees into a squat position from a standing position, as if you were sitting in a chair.
 Your knees should track over your toes and your legs should stay together.
 Raise your arms overhead and hold them there.
-Exhale as you twist to one side, hooking your elbow on the outside of your knee, starting in Chair pose.
+Exhale as you twist to one side, hooking your elbow on the outside of your knee, starting in a chair pose.

 Right-Angle Pose / Extended Right-Angle Pose & Grab

-This is similar to Triangle Pose, accept you’re in a deep lunge position instead of keeping your legs straight.
+This is similar to Triangle Pose, except you’re in a deep lunge position instead of keeping your legs straight.
 In addition, you reach your top arm up over your head to extend the pose.
 To make it even more difficult, you bring your top arm behind your back and reach between your legs with your bottom arm to grab your other hand.

 Prayer Twist from Runner’s Pose / Side Arm Balance